elba7r/system-v9/erpnext/docs/user/manual/en/projects/project.md

 ###Gantt Chart

 A Gantt Chart illustrates a project schedule.
-ERPNext gives you a illustrated view of tasks scheduled against that project in Gantt Chart View.
+Revalue ERP gives you a illustrated view of tasks scheduled against that project in Gantt Chart View.

 * To view gantt chart against a project, go to that project and click on 'Gantt Chart'